 Food Allergies & Special Dietary Needs

-The Nutrition Services Department wants to ensure the safest possible environment for all students.
-We have students with a wide variety of life threatening allergies in our district.
-They range from peanuts, tree nuts, egg, dairy, soy, and shell fish to apples and kiwi.
-It is impossible to eliminate all food allergens totally from school meal programs due to the number of food sources that come into the schools, the potential for hidden ingredients, and the possibility of contamination of food where it is packaged.
+We want to ensure the safest possible environment for all students.
+We have students with a wide variety of life-threatening allergies in our district.
+They range from peanuts, tree nuts, egg, dairy, soy, and shellfish to apples and kiwi.
+It is impossible to eliminate all food allergens totally from the school meal programs due to the number of food sources that come into the schools, the potential for hidden ingredients, and the possibility of contamination of food where it is packaged.
 Additionally, ingredients may be changed by the manufacturer without prior notice.

-Actions that we are taking include:
+Actions that we have taken include:

 - Identifying the most common food allergens, trying to limit their use within reasonable limits, and notifying staff and students when they appear on the menu.

-- It is important your student reminds the cafeteria staff of their allergen when they come through the line so we can ensure they pick a meal option which does not include that allergen.
+- It is important your student reminds the cafeteria staff of their allergen(s) when they come through the line so the staff can help you pick a meal option that does not include that allergen.

 A Request for Special Dietary Accommodations form must be completed in its entirety and signed by your student’s physician (or a licensed health care professional authorized to write medical prescriptions in Washington State).
 Please download the form by clicking the box below.
 The completed form must be turned in and reviewed with the family and the district dietitian before Nutrition Services can make adjustments in the published menu to meet a special dietary need.
-Please email the completed form to firstname.lastname@example.org or fax: (425) 456-4586.Request for Special Dietary Accommodations Form
+Please email the completed form to firstname.lastname@example.org or fax: (425) 456-4586.